gukihuman/spirit-of-lira/assets/scenes/h1-end.md

 # h1-table, h1-mouth-tongue, h1-penis-jerk, h1-eyes-surprised

-> Wait for it... wait for it...
-# h1-table, h1-mouth-saliva, h1-penis-jerk, h1-eyes-surprised

 > Fuuuck...
 Should I release it in the cauldron?
 # h1-table, h1-mouth-saliva, h1-penis-jerk, h1-eyes-closed
 no, you c'n cum in m' mou'